History, culture and the seaside

 The University of Oxford has been teaching scholars since 1096, which makes it the oldest university in the English-speaking world.
 So, it isn’t surprising that you would feel honoured to be studying here.

-As we saunter through the ancient lanes dodging the cyclists rushing to their next tutorial, you truly get the chance to appreciate the ornate sandstone colleges that around every corner.
+As we saunter through the ancient lanes dodging the cyclists rushing to their next tutorial, you truly get the chance to appreciate the ornate sandstone colleges around every corner.

 Radcliffe Camera in the evening